django-cms/django-cms/docs/user/editing_basics.rst

 There are multiple ways to publish a page including a blue "Publishe page now" button on the right side of the toolbar if the page is not currently published.
-Other ways include a "Publish page" menu item in the "Page" menu in the toolbar and a publish link inside the "tool-tip" over the colored, round icon in the language column of the page tree.
+Other ways include a "Publish page" menu item in the "Page" menu in the toolbar and a publish link inside the "tool-tip" over the coloured, round icon in the language column of the page tree.
 The latter is useful for publishing pages without first navigating to them.

-Please review this image of the page-tree in the side-frame maximized with the page menu invoked.
+Please review this image of the page-tree in the side-frame maximised with the page menu invoked.

 |page-options|